pakeke-constructor/umg-mod-monorepo/move_behaviour/components.md

     -- the distance required for a new target to be selected.

     deactivateDistance = 250,
-    -- the distance required for this entity to stop following
+    -- the distance required for this entity to stop following.

     -- OPTIONAL VALUES:

+    stopDistance = 30, -- (default value is 30!)
+    -- this entity stops following when they are within 30 units.

     -- only used with `circle` pathfind type: circleRadius = 50, -- circles around target with radius of 50 units